GeotrekCE/Geotrek-admin/docs/development.rst

 Isolated environment
 --------------------

-Deveopment stack is managed by docker and docker-compose
+Development stack is managed by docker and docker-compose

 ::